We are an architecture firm focused on innovative and sustainably-built environments such as cohousing.

-We are a full-service architecture firm, focused on co-housing, single and multi-family housing, and mission-based projects of all scales.
-We work across North America and worldwide.
-Our offices are located in Bozeman, MT and Louisville, KY.
+We are a full-service architecture firm focused on cohousing, single and multi-family housing, and mission-based projects of all scales.

+Our newest project, Bozeman Cohousing, features sustainable community housing built for a better now and brighter future.
 The group was interested in living in a community where they knew and cared about their neighbors and worked with us to conceive of and launch their project.
-We used a participatory design process to engage the future residents directly in choices in the design of the community.
-As sustainable architects we immerse ourselves to better understand the issues at hand; Erik and his family have joined Bozeman Cohousing as co-residents.
+We used a participatory design process to engage the future residents directly in design choices for the community.
+As sustainable architects we immerse ourselves to better understand the issues at hand.
+To this effect, Erik and his family have chosen to join BOZEMAN COHOUSING as co-residents.